Master of Architecture (Design Management)

-You’ll develop your skills and knowledge in architectural design research and resolution, urban ecologies and contexts, integrated project evaluation and performance-measured sustainable design.
-All of these are expected in modern professional practice.
+You’ll develop your skills and knowledge in architectural design research, urban ecologies and other aspects expected in modern architectural professional practice.

 You’ll also undertake advanced studies in cultural, technological, design, environmental and theoretical knowledge.
 Plus, you’ll study the ethical, evaluative and research frameworks which underpin the architecture field.

 Deakin’s Master of Architecture (Design Management) is professionally accredited within Australia by the Australian Institute of Architects, the Architects Registration Board of Victoria and the Architects Accreditation Council of Australia.
 This lets you achieve your professional registration, taking your career one step further.

 Units in the course may include assessment hurdle requirements.